Richard was born in Bowraville. His mother was Gumbaynggirr and his father was a member of the Dunghutti tribe.

 In 2008 Richard’s work was selected to be represented at Pope Benedict XVI’s visit to coincide with World Youth Day.
 During this time he was an artist in residence at The Australian Museum.

-The Exhibition on show at the Gallery ‘Creation’ relates to Richard’s aboriginal spirituality and the parrallels with the Catholic faith.
+The Exhibition on show at the Gallery ‘Creation’ relates to Richard’s Aboriginal spirituality and the parallels with the Catholic faith.

 Richard has a range of greeting cards featuring his artworks available for sale through the gallery.